LCA-CI-builds-repair/starlette/docs/middleware.md

-Starlette includes several middleware classes for adding behavior that is applied across your entire application.
+Starlette includes several middleware classes for adding behavior that is applied#### CORS preflight requestsross your entire application.
 These are all implemented as standard ASGI middleware classes, and can be applied either to Starlette or to any other ASGI application.